moshix/CP-67-CMS-Source/README.md

 This source code was recovered from tape reels found in a dumpster (literally!) and then converted to digital .aws format.
 The format is in very told VM TAPE format not directly usable on today's z/VM (which is the grand-grand-grandchild of CP/67).
-So I read into VM/370 which is still close enough to CP/67 to be able to read the tape format.
+So I read the tapes into VM/370 which is still close enough to CP/67 to be able to read the tape format.

 From there, it was written to .aws format with the VMFPLC2 tape format.
 Then, moved to